henry-anderson/PingAPI/README.md

 <img src="http://i.imgur.com/vIWvOUv.gif"></img>

-PingAPI give you more control over how you reply to ping requests.
+PingAPI gives you more control over how you reply to ping requests.
 You can download it <a href="http://www.spigotmc.org/resources/pingapi.3829/">here</a>

 # Features
 - Modify the online player count and the max players